gabriel-dehan/dyson-sphere-blueprints/README.md

 ## Contribute

-Pull requests are always welcome, if you want a copy of the production or staging database for development purposes (meaning all emails and passwords will be random, I am not just gonna give away personal information to whoever wants them), just send me an email or open a ticket and we'll see to that.
+Pull requests are always welcome, if you want a copy of the production or staging database for development purposes (meaning all emails and passwords will be randomized, I am not just gonna give away personal information to whoever wants them), just send me an email or open a ticket and we'll see to that.

 ### Seeding